Why Doesn’t Fiber Get Jammed at Rush Hour?

 How fiber solves the problem

-With fiber internet, data travels through beams at about 70% the speed of light, which can be as much as 20 times that of data traveling through copper cable.
-For example, downloading a two-hour HD movie over cable internet would take about seven minutes.
-With fiber optic internet, the process would take about 85 seconds.
-Because it’s faster and able to maintain optimum speed, fiber internet providers don’t need to throttle or implement data caps on users to preserve overall bandwidth.
+With fiber internet, data travels through beams at about 70% the speed of light.
+For example, downloading a two-hour HD movie with fiber optic internet would take about 85 seconds.
+Because of fiber’s ability to maintain optimum speed, fiber internet providers don’t need to throttle or implement data caps on users to preserve overall bandwidth.
 With no limits, users can connect as many devices and use as much data as they wish without worrying about internet slowdown.

-ISPs offer fiber optic internet speeds as high as 2 gigabits.
-Cable internet has a speed capable range from 10 to 500 Mbps for downloads and 5 to 50 Mbps for uploads.
+Today, ISPs offer fiber optic internet speeds as high as 10 gigabits.
 Most users do more downloading than uploading, which is why ISPs dedicate more of their bandwidth to downloads.
 Because fiber internet systems aren’t at risk of being overloaded, ISPs provide virtually the same speed for downloading and uploading, making it easier and faster to share large files with coworkers or friends.

 Fiber travels faster over longer distances

 Another reason that fiber internet can maintain its speed during peak times is because the signal can naturally travel a longer distance.
-Data traveling through cable internet can go a maximum of 100 meters without the use of boosters.
-Data traveling through fiber optic service, however, can go as far as 40 kilometers without requiring a booster.
-Data traveling over long distances within cable can deteriorate and become distorted, while fiber can easily transmit data a farther distance without risk of the information breaking down along the way.
+Data traveling through fiber optic service can go as far as 40 kilometers without requiring a booster.
+Fiber can easily transmit data a far distance without risk of the information breaking down along the way.